microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-a-tool-icon.md

 pf tool init --package <package-name> --tool <tool-name> --set icon=<icon-path>
 ```

-PF CLI will copy the icon file to the folder `<package-name>/icon/<icon-file-name>` and generate a tool script in the package.
+PF CLI will copy the icon file to the folder `<package-name>/icons/<icon-file-name>` and generate a tool script in the package.
 The tool icon will be configured in the tool script.
-Here we use [an existing tool project](https://github.com/microsoft/promptflow/tree/main/examples/tools/tool-package-quickstart) as an example, the code is as follows:
+Here we use [an existing tool](https://github.com/microsoft/promptflow/tree/main/examples/tools/tool-package-quickstart) as an example, the code is as follows:
 ```python
 from pathlib import Path